lmondada/dphil-thesis/content/_index.md

 <div class="abstract">

-## Abstract (TODO: rewrite)
+## Abstract

-This thesis addresses the critical challenges in developing scalable and modular quantum compilers necessitated by the vast diversity of quantum hardware architectures, the increasing complexity of quantum programs, and the emergence of hybrid quantum-classical computations.
-The central argument of this work is that **graph transformation systems (GTS)** provide a robust foundation for building such compiler platforms.

-To this aim, the thesis introduces **minIR**, a novel graph-based intermediate representation (IR) that explicitly supports linear types, enabling the unified modeling of both classical and quantum data within a single representation interoperable with classical compiler infrastructures.
-Furthermore, the thesis proposes the first formalization of graph transformation semantics for minIR that provably preserve the fundamental linearity constraints of quantum computation.
+As the capabilities of quantum hardware advance and their architectures become more complex, **quantum compilers** must evolve to optimise increasingly large programs and support a growing range of computational primitives.
+In particular, the emergence of **hybrid quantum-classical computations**, required for instance by implementations of quantum error correcting protocols, poses significant challenges to established quantum compilation techniques.

+This thesis argues that **graph transformation systems (GTS)** offer a principled foundation for compiler platforms that can express arbitrary hardware primitives and support computations over both quantum and classical data.
+To this end, it introduces a **graph-based intermediate representation** (IR), with support for **linear types** to model quantum data.
+This unifies graphical formalisms used for reasoning over quantum computations (such as the ZX calculus) with IR-based program transformation techniques from classical compiler design.

 Building upon this foundation, the thesis tackles two critical scaling problems hindering the adoption of GTS in quantum compilers.
-First, it presents an efficient **pattern matching algorithm** for minIR graphs that utilizes a pre-computed data structure, allowing for rapid identification of all pattern matches with a query time independent of the number of transformation rules.
+First, it presents an efficient **pattern matching algorithm** based on a precomputed data structure that achieves query times **independent of the number of transformation rules** in the system.
+This removes a key bottleneck in quantum **superoptimisers**, which optimise quantum programs using tens to hundreds of thousands of rules.

-This approach involves a reduction of graph pattern matching to tree inclusion through the development of path-split graphs (PSGs) and their canonical representations.
-Second, the thesis introduces a **confluently persistent data structure** capable of exploring the exponentially large space of possible graph transformations in a GTS.
-This factorized search space offers a significant complexity advantage compared to naively exploring all reachable graphs.
-The thesis also discusses the problem of extracting optimal programs from this data structure, relating it to boolean satisfiability (SAT) problems.
+Second, the thesis introduces a **confluently persistent data structure** that enables efficient exploration of the GTS state space of possible graph transformations.
+This factorised search space offers an exponential complexity advantage in search space size and traversal time compared to naively exploring all reachable graphs.
+The thesis also discusses the problem of extracting optimal programs from this data structure, relating it to Boolean satisfiability (SAT) problems.

-The contributions of this thesis lay the groundwork for a **modular and scalable quantum compiler platform** capable of handling diverse hardware primitives, high-level programming abstractions, and a large number of optimization rules.
-The enforcement of linearity within minIR is shown to be crucial for achieving asymptotic runtime guarantees.
-Ongoing work integrating these techniques into the TKET2 open-source compiler further underscores their practical relevance.
-Finally, the thesis outlines promising avenues for future research, including enhancing the expressiveness of the pattern matching language and extending the application of the persistent data structure for direct pattern matching and distributed parallel graph rewriting.
+Together, these contributions lay the groundwork for scalable, GTS-based quantum compilers and advance the integration of quantum and classical compilation techniques.
+The persistent data structure for graph rewriting also opens the door for **concurrent graph rewriting** in distributed systems, a technique that may have applications within the graph transformations field more broadly and merits further research.

 </div>